andreancardona/job-app/README.md

  ### A little reflection
  With personal projects I've realized it's hard to not want to keep *working* to improve it.
 If you look at my commit history I changed many major parts of the project multiple times - from switching css to scss, creating and adding components to changing the file structure of my app.
 What's cool about coding is, there are so many different ways to achieve the same intention - and that's pretty awesome.
 I think looking forward, I would have taken more time to understand how I wanted to structure my components.
 I think that would've helped me define a clearer vision of how I wanted to develop this project.
 But, we live and learn.
 And so looking forward this is something I want to remember, and keep in mind.
 Whether it's through sudo code, hand drawings or just notes - taking the time to outline the flow of componoents and their functionalities is extrelemely important (p.s.
 I did thesee things I just wished I had taken more time on it before jumping straight into coding).

 Well as some final thougths, this project was really fun to work on.
-All comments, and feedback is welcome.
+All comments and feedback is welcome.
 I'm learning everyday and trying to become a better developer in the process. :)